gemfire/spring-data-for-vmware-gemfire/API_VERSION_MATRIX.md

 }
 ```

-The 10.0 driver does **not** override; it inherits the default which throws on invocation.
+Drivers that do not support the feature inherit the default, which throws `GudUnsupportedOperationException` on invocation.

 ## Graceful Degradation via GudVersionAwareInvoker